Joel Stein: Notable columns

-In July 2010, Stein wrote a humor column for Time in which he expressed his discomfort at the impact immigration of Indians has had on his hometown of Edison, New Jersey.
+In July 2010, Stein wrote a humor column for Time in which he expressed his discomfort at the impact immigration of Indians has had on his hometown of Edison.
 Stein initially took to Twitter to defend himself with a tweet saying "Didn't meant to insult Indians with my column this week.
 Also stupidly assumed their emails would follow that Gandhi non-violence thing."
 Time and Stein subsequently publicly apologized for the article.
 Stein's apology read: "I truly feel stomach-sick that I hurt so many people.
 I was trying to explain how, as someone who believes that immigration has enriched American life and my hometown in particular, I was shocked that I could feel a tiny bit uncomfortable with my changing town when I went to visit it.
 If we could understand that reaction, we'd be better equipped to debate people on the other side of the immigration issue."
 United States Senator from New Jersey Bob Menendez submitted a letter to Time stating that the column "not only fell terribly flat but crossed the lines of offensiveness toward a particular community that has dealt with violent hate crimes in the past.
 Mr. Stein's mocking allusions to revered deities in the Hindu religion are particularly reprehensible."
 Kal Penn, actor and former associate director in the White House Office of Public Engagement, also criticized the column for its portrayal of Indian Americans.

 In May 2013, Stein penned a Time cover story titled "The Me Me Me Generation" about the narcissistic and immature tendencies of millennials, but how they will also "save us all."
 The New Republic, The Atlantic, New York, and The Nation, criticized Stein for selective use of evidence, for making sweeping generalizations about the behavior of millennials, and for repeating claims that prior generations had made about the young people in their times.